AlbertBannister/cricinfo-commentary-scraper/README.md

     import scraper

 ## Notebooks
 Look ahead for notes on the API, or run the notebooks in the order given.
+The notebooks are meant to be run for one format at a time to reduce

 ### 1.
 **get_series.ipynb** walks through and gets all series corresponding to your given format of interest, and saves the series and season metadata in a year/series-slug/metadata.json structure